HSLP Applications Now Open!

 We seek cohorts that are diverse across a range of factors, including region, gender, race or ethnicity, and areas of interest in and outside the classroom.

-We also seek applicants who want to be leaders in their communities and, hopefully, the Commonwealth of Virginia.
+We are also seeking applicants who want to be leaders in their communities and, hopefully, the Commonwealth of Virginia.

 The HSLP curriculum is divided into three primary learning modules: